YorkCodeDojo/recursion/exercises.md

 ![fib](http://upload.wikimedia.org/math/c/a/b/cabe91689f6a1af616ace02827c6e89c.png)

+## 2 Lists

+Hint,  you need a data structure which allows you to split up a list into it's HEAD and TAIL.
+For example the list a;b;c;d  has a head of a and a tail of b;c;d

+* In F# this is written as x::xs
+* In NodeJS this is written as [head, ...tail]
+* In C# you will need to write your own list class,  see Appendix 2

-### 1.3 Sum a list
+### 2.1 Sum a list

 Sum the values in a list.

 The sum of [1, 2, 3, 4, 5] is 15.

-### 1.4 Count the items in a list
+### 2.2 Count the items in a list

 There are 5 items in the list [1, 2, 3, 4, 5].

+Can you combine answers for exercises 1.3 and 1.4 into a single generic solution?

-### 1.5 Filter a list
+### 2.3 Filter a list

 Filter a list of numbers to return only the even ones.

 The list [1, 2, 3, 4, 5, 6, 7, 8] when filtered should give [2, 4, 6, 8].

-Note: This is much easier in languages which have a recursive list structures.
-In other languages, such as C#, it's a bit of a pain.
-You could try using a Linked List - see Appendix A for an example.
-Or just move on to the next exercise..

-### 1.6 IsEven
+Is this solution generic?

+## 3. Harder

+### 3.1 Mutual Recursion

 Write the pair of functions isEven and isOdd using Mutual Recursion.
 The pseudocode for this is:

     isEven(n)